Arc travel time and path choice model estimation subsumed: Methodology

-When we are only estimating the path choice model and assume that travel times are exogenous, the log-likelihood (\ref{eq:131}) corresponds to the log-likelihood commonly used for estimating path choice models, like (\ref{fosgOuterLoss}).
+If we are only estimating the route choice model and assume that travel times are fixed and given, then maximizing the log-likelihood (\ref{eq:131}) corresponds to maximizing the classical log-likelihood of the route choice models.

-We can also find a distribution over the destinations if we only observe the origin and the travel time.
-The probability that the destination of an observation $(o, t)$ is $d$ is
+Furthermore, we note that it is straightforward to define a distribution over destinations even if we only observe the origin and the travel time.
+By definition, the probability that the destination of an observation $(o, t)$ is $d$ is

-The term $\mathbb{P}(o,t)$ is a normalization term as it is constant with regard to the the integral variable regardless of the destination so we compare the probability $ \mathbb{P}(o,d,t)$ over all possible destinations.
+The term $\mathbb{P}(o,t)$ is a normalization term as it is constant with respect to the destination.

+The mixture~\eqref{eqs:mixture} can conveniently be used to model observations with partial path information.
+Let $r'$ be the observed part of a partially observed path, the marginalized likelihood is then

+Note that $\mathbb{P}(r'|r)$ is either one or zero, and if possible, samples should be generated in a way to guarantee that no sample gets rejected, i.e., $\mathbb{P}(r'|r)$ should not be zero.
+In case only the path choices are of interest, the objective is to maximize